After my husband left early for work Saturday morning, I got up for a few minutes to read my e-mail.

 It was a video about Ryland’s story.
 When I got to the part where I heard the parents say, “She may have only been 5 years old, but we needed to start truly listening,” my tears from years of confusion and frustration as being my adopted brother’s sister started flowing freely.
 My brother and I were both adopted at birth; we are only two months apart in age.

 My heart ached for my own brother who was so misunderstood.
-Part of me wanted to believe his life would have been easier if our parents had been more supportive and had loved him unconditionally like Ryland’s family has admirably done in the video below.
+Part of me wanted to believe his life would have been easier if our parents had been more supportive and had loved him unconditionally like Ryland’s family has admirably done in the video above.
 Would my brother’s story still have played out so tragically if he had been part of today’s more accepting generation like Ryland was born into?

 After watching Ryland’s transformation, I couldn’t help but wonder if this child had experienced as many losses as my brother and I did at such a young age (losses from adoption, divorce of our parents, instability, alcoholism, mental health issues, and verbal and emotional abuse) if the ending to Ryland’s video would have had the same outcome as my brother’s did; as I know now, he didn’t have a chance in hell.

 In such a disturbing contrast, after the death of my mother, this same aunt lashed out at me with the cold, heartless words, something to the effect, “Can you imagine how difficult it would have been for my sister to have raised your brother, such a bad seed.”
 And I got lumped into her awful thoughts as well, as somehow we as her adopted children made her a broken woman.
-I know for a fact that my mother was not nice to many of her relatives over the years, but sadly, all but a few have made it clear by their silence that blood is thicker than water.

 No matter if I had wanted her to, my aunt could not have taken back her harsh words.
 The damage had already been done.
 I felt violated all over again by some of the personal things she had spoken of only as hearsay regarding our “black-sheep” family.
-Disappointingly, my sister-in-law is the only one who could have shared such private matters with my aunt, but she wasn’t even a part of our life during that time.

 My mother was always worried about maintaining her image, especially with her mother and sisters.
 Her family meant more than life itself to her.
-Beyond a shadow of a doubt, my mother, out of pure embarrassment, would have never wanted her relatives to know such ugly intimate details about my brother that might make her look bad.
+Beyond a shadow of a doubt, my mother, out of pure embarrassment, would have never wanted her relatives to know any details about my brother that might make her look bad.
 And until now, I honored her unspoken request, even after she passed away.